CroodSolutions/CTRL-ESC-HOST/4 - Specific Escape Scenarios/HP POS Kiosk Found in Engagement and Tested/README.md

  - Win11 Kiosk mode if possible (and on isolated network and not domain joined).
  - WDAC (applicaiton control)
  - Proper Network Segmentation (Isolate Kiosks/see above)
- - Avoid joining kiosks to any important DC/domain (have isolated domain with no shared secrets, if one is needed)
+ - Avoid joining kiosks to any important DC/domain (have isolated domain with no overlapping secrets, if one is needed)

 This list will grow with time.